sap-tutorials/btp-foundation/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 Now let's log in:

-The **CLI server URL** (https://cpcli.cf.eu10.hana.ondemand.com) is proposed at login - just accept it with ENTER.
+The **CLI server URL** (https://cli.btp.cloud.sap/) is proposed at login - just accept it with ENTER.
 This server routes client requests to the platform services.
-Note that there is just this one central CLI server, independent of the regions in which your subaccounts reside.

 You have two options for login: